New Media

 Knowledge and understanding:

--awareness of contemporary new media technologies and applications, and of the use in artistic and the related creative media-production environments;
+- awareness of contemporary new media technologies and applications, and of the use in artistic and the related creative media-production environments;

--understanding of digital technologies and applications, and awareness of their possibilities from the point of view of artistic and the related creative media-production environments;
+- understanding of digital technologies and applications, and awareness of their possibilities from the point of view of artistic and the related creative media-production environments;

--discernment and critical awareness of specific, significant phenomena in the media communication, or in the artistic and the related creative production;
+- discernment and critical awareness of specific, significant phenomena in the media communication, or in the artistic and the related creative production;

--interest in communicating and co-creating with the bigger media technologies (image, sound, word, body and space, interactive and multiple media) and in an intercation with them;
+- basic skills of communicating and co-creating with the bigger media technologies (image, sound, word, body and space, interactive and multiple media) and in an intercation with them;

 -proactivity within an autonomous development of skills and abilities related to knowledge use in the field of new media.